×

 We asked people how much they someone comfortably live on in Norway, they wrote:

 "The cost of living in Norway is generally high compared to other countries.
 Housing and transportation costs are especially expensive, while food and other essentials are also costly.
-Norway is known for having one of the highest standards of living in the world and many imported products are very expensive," wrote one member in Norway.
+Norway is known for having one of the highest standards of living in the world and many imported products are very expensive," remarked one expat who made the move to Norway.

 What type of recreational facilities are in Norway?